 Dental health in your pet may be more important than you think because dental problems can be a sign of disease or can be the initial cause of disease.
 It is always a good idea to have regular wellness checkups where your Wilton Manors veterinarian will conduct a thorough oral examination, checking teeth, gums, and mouth.
 If your veterinarian finds that your pet has inflamed gums, gingivitis, and dental tartar and plaque, a teeth cleaning may be recommended.
+Call Arbor Pet Hospital at (954) 565-1896 or make an appointment online.

 What is a teeth cleaning?